lilahagen/essays/OTHELLO.md

 Nay, that’s not next.
 Hark, who is ’t that knocks? </br>

 *<p style="color:mediumpurple; background-color:lavender">* The way that Desdemona continues to interrupt her singing, and even messes up the lyrics ("Nay, that's not next"), humanizes her, because it shows that she is vulnerable and not immune to making mistakes.
-This undermines her image as a naive, untouchable, and idealized woman, and Shakespeare purposely interjects impefections to remind us that no woman has a single facet to her identity.
+This undermines her image as a **naive, untouchable, and idealized woman**, and Shakespeare purposely interjects impefections to remind us that no woman has a single facet to her identity.

 **EMILIA** </br>
 It’s the wind. </br>